Elinor Florence, Author

 Back in Canada, Stan recovered at Vancouver’s Shaughnessy Hospital.
 To fill the long days and to strengthen his injured arm, he started doing leatherwork.
 It was here that he cut, shaped, bound and drilled the leather cribbage board that is now treasured by my family.

 During his recovery, Stan met and fell in love with my grandmother, Vivian Stachera (nee McNair), who was volunteering at the hospital.
-She supported Canada during the war from the home front as a Wren, a member of Women’s Royal Canadian Naval Service, where her occupation was cashier-bookkeeper.
+From a small town called Rosedale, British Columbia, she served as a Wren, a member of Women’s Royal Canadian Naval Service, where her occupation was cashier-bookkeeper.

 Stan and Vivian played many games of crib on the leather board in Stan’s hospital room, and throughout their long and happy marriage.